 The first steps into a new life are arduous, full of challenge and discouragement.
 Keep going; it gets easier.

 Tomorrow is a new day—a clean slate.
 A quaint idea, erasing culpability for yesterday.
 While tomorrow will be weighted with the poor decision of the past, it can be a new beginning.
 A new day where we can make better choices.

 "To live without Hope is to Cease to live."

 We have the Power to Change

 The present is precious.
 Yesterday still exists regardless of new commitments.
-Someone who persistently spends twenty-years planning for retirement has more opportunities at sixty than someone newly begins planning for retirement at age fifty, after squandering resources for several decades.
+Someone who persistently spends twenty-years planning for retirement has more opportunities at sixty than someone who newly begins planning for retirement at age fifty, squandering resources for several decades.